-Submit the application for "Murder List Second Chair" assignments to crimrecertification@publiccounsel.net.
+Submit the application for "Superior Court Second Chair" assignments to crimrecertification@publiccounsel.net.

-o Duties:
+Duties:

-- Duties are generally determined by Lead Counsel. - At the discretion of Lead Counsel, the Certified Murder List Second Chair can perform direct and cross-examination of witnesses during the trial.
+At the discretion of Lead Counsel, the Certified Superior Court Second Chair can perform direct and cross-examination of witnesses during the trial.
 Lead Counsel should still perform most of these duties.